-The charge of the Amelia Bloomer Project is facilitated by two co-chairs.
+The charge of Rise: A Feminist Book Project is facilitated by two co-chairs.
 The co-chairs share the responsibilities of moderating group deliberations at the Midwinter Meeting; interviewing and selecting new committee members; responding to inquiries about the project made to the project email or through other avenues; attending to business matters; communicating with publishers and members regarding nominated books and committee functions; and coordinating an event at the ALA Annual Conference, possibly in conjunction with another book selection committee.
-The Amelia Bloomer Project co-chairs report to the coordinator(s) of the Feminist Task Force on the activities and status of the Amelia Bloomer Project.
+The Rise co-chairs report to the coordinator(s) of the Feminist Task Force on the activities and status of Rise: A Feminist Book Project.

-The Amelia Bloomer Project co-chairs seek to build the capacity of committee members to contribute to the project charge and to increase awareness of the committee’s work.
+The Rise co-chairs seek to build the capacity of committee members to contribute to the project charge and to increase awareness of the committee’s work.
 The co-chairs share the privilege and responsibility of reading, nominating, discussing, and voting on books with the other committee members.